Adjutant

-Adjutant is a military appointment given to an officer who assists the commanding officer with unit administration, mostly the management of human resources in an army unit.
-The term adjudant is used in French-speaking armed forces as a non-commissioned officer rank similar to a staff sergeant or warrant officer but is not equivalent to the role or appointment of an adjutant.
+Adjutant is a military appointment given to an officer who assists the commanding officer with unit administration, mostly the management of “human resources” in an army unit.
+The term adjudant is used in French-speaking armed forces as a non-commissioned officer rank similar to a master sergeant or warrant officer but is not equivalent to the role or appointment of an adjutant.

 An adjutant general is commander of an army's administrative services.

 Etymology

 Adjutant comes from the Latin adiutāns, present participle of the verb adiūtāre, frequentative form of adiuvāre 'to help'; the Romans actually used adiūtor for the noun.

 Military appointment

-In various uniformed hierarchies, the term is used for number of functions, but generally as a principal aide to a commanding officer.
+In various uniformed hierarchies, the term is used for a number of functions, but generally as a principal aide to a commanding officer.

 A regimental adjutant, garrison adjutant etc. is a staff officer who assists the commanding officer of a regiment, battalion or garrison in the details of regimental, garrison or similar duty.
 In United States Army squadrons, the adjutant is often the officer-in-charge (OIC) of the administrative platoon.